 Some WordPress themes are so focused on list building that they actually give you an easy way to create content upgrades baked right into the theme.

-For example, GrowTheme makes it easy to create 2-step content upgrade opt-ins.
-You can see GrowTheme in action right here on Blogging Wizard or on Adam’s personal blog, and I also wrote a detailed review of GrowTheme if you’re interested in more information.
+For example, GrowTheme makes it easy to create 2-step content upgrade opt-ins by allowing you to add shortcodes within your blog posts.
+Check out my review of GrowTheme if you’re interested in more information.

 It’s pricey – but if you’re focused on building your email list, having things already built in to your theme is about as simple as it gets.